codefornl/AED/README.md

 ## Run

 Visit the site at https://aed.rodekruis.nl/

-Copy the authorization header from one of the get requests to https://api-rcr-aed.appdisco.afrogleap.com Paste the header in aed.sh as the value for the `KEY` variable (See current value as example)
+Copy the authorization header from one of the get requests that goes to https://api-rcr-aed.appdisco.afrogleap.com

+Paste the header in aed.sh as the value for the `KEY` variable (See current value as example)

 Run `aed.sh`